cocodataset/panopticapi/README.md

 - **semantic_data.py** script extracts semantic segmentation annotation for stuff and things categories from panoptic ground truth.
 It saves the semantic segmentation as a single channel PNG.

+- **visualization.py** script provides an example of visualization for panoptic segmentation data.

 ## Contact
 If you have any questions regarding this API, please contact us at alexander.n.kirillov-at-gmail.com.